 A retreat center’s list encourages people who visit to bring along items to donate.
 It includes a mixture of consumables (twin bed sheets) and items to enhance guests’ stays (recent bestsellers).
 The center’s goals are to reduce their operating costs, to offer easy ways for visitors to become donors and to help their visitors see the center as a second home.

 Over time, the goal of your wish list may change.
 At first, an animal shelter sought to obtain office and shelter furnishing for their new site.
 Once these items were in place, they requested consumable items, including pet food and kitty litter.

 Gather Ideas From Everybody

 Wish lists are a great way to have all of your team members, including volunteers, identify tools and items that would improve your services.
 Assign one individual to be the “Keeper of the List.”
 Ask them to listen for and solicit ideas on a regular basis.

 The best items for wish lists are resources that you need–but not immediately.
-Ask for a frequently used shed to replace the one starting to sag–not the one already collapsed.
+Ask for a frequently used shed to replace one starting to sag.
+Do not wait until it collapses.